pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Spectravideo.md

     ./mame64 svi328 -exp sv601 -exp:sv601:1 sv801 -exp:sv601:2 sv806

 Note, in this mode the standard `fgetc_cons()` driver appears to not work.
 So you'll need to switch to the inkey driver using: `-pragma-redirect:fgetc_cons=fgetc_cons_inkey`

+## Serial port with the SV-805 RS232 expansion card

+The SV-805 card contains an 8250 UART and is supported using the z88dk libraries using the API defined in `<rs232.h>`.

+For Mame usage, start with:

+    ./mame64 svi328 -exp sv601 -exp:sv601:1 sv801 -exp:sv601:2 sv805 -exp:sv601:2:sv805:rs232 null_modem -bitb socket.localhost:25233 -flop1 a.svi

+Which will boot an SVI floppy containing your application.
+You can connect to the serial port by telnetting to port 25233